muskan-khushi/MegaRAG/README.md

 }
 ```

-## 📄 License
+## License

-This project is released under a custom license.
-See [LICENSE](./LICENSE) for full terms.
-For academic or commercial use, please contact the authors directly.
+The upstream MegaRAG project is released under a custom license — see its `LICENSE` file for full terms.
+For academic or commercial use of the base framework, contact the original authors directly.